f4exb/sdrangel/sdrgui/readme.md

 <h2>Multi device support</h2>

-Starting with version 2 SDRangel supports several sampling devices simultaneously.
+Starting with version 2 SDRangel supports running several sampling devices simultaneously.
 Each concurrent device is associated to a slot with a set of tabbed windows in the UI.
 These tabs are marked R0, R1, R2...

-The slots are arranged in a stacked fashion so that when a new device is added with the Acquisition -> Add device menu a new slot is allocated in the last position and when a devcie is removed with the Acquisition -> Remove device menu the slot in the last position is deleted.
+The slots are arranged in a stacked fashion so that when a new device is added with the Acquisition -> Add device set menu a new slot is allocated in the last position and when a devcie is removed with the Acquisition -> Remove last device set menu the slot in the last position is deleted.
 Slot 0 (R0) receiver slot is created at initialization and cannot be deleted with the menu.
 The letter "R" in the tab names indicates that the slot is for a receiver (source) device while "T" designates a tramsmitter (sink) device.

 The tabbed windows are: